 Waibi first came to us in need of schooling.
-He had a mother who loved him deeply, but she had no income and no way to send him to school.
-She was mentally ill and suffered from chronic psychosis, which left her completely incapable of providing for her son or even herself.
-Waibi’s father has never been in his life.
-Both Waibi and his mother lived with eight other relatives in a one-room mud hut.
+Waibi’s father had never been in his life, however he had a mother who loved him deeply.
+Sadly she was mentally ill and suffered from chronic psychosis, which left her completely incapable of providing for her son or even herself.
+When we met Waibi, both he and his mother lived with eight other relatives in a one-room mud hut.
 He slept on plastic bags on the floor and owned just one pair of clothing.
 His family had no money for food or medical expenses and they often went without anything to eat in a day.

 Date of Birth: December 25, 2004